nuxeo/nuxeo-drive/docs/configuration.md

 - Default value (str): `WARNING`
 - Version added: 2.0
-- Version changed: 4.1.0, removed the `TRACE` level
+- Version changed: 4.1.0, `TRACE` level has been deprecated and is treated as `DEBUG`

-`TRACE` level has been deprecated since 4.1.0, and will be treated as `DEBUG`.
+- Version changed: 5.2.0, `TRACE` level is removed

 * * *